Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Key concepts able to enforce terms on Digital transactions such as Smart Contracts were introduced.
 * Innovations (both technical and legal) were developed to allow use of mechanisms such as digital signatures.

 A problem with moving Value Exchange to the Internet, however, is that parts of the economic transaction still rely on pre-Internet mechanisms: traditional fiat currencies, paper-based contracts and centuries-old legal systems for enforcement.
-Execution of complete transactions usually depends on  trusting a single centralised entity to operate the interfaces between the Traditional and Internet worlds - handling legal issues, settling payments etc. Under such a model, economics of scale and network effects tend to favour a few commercial giants at the expense of smaller companies.
+Execution of complete transactions usually depends on  trusting a single centralised entity to operate the interfaces between the Traditional and Internet worlds - handling legal issues, settling payments etc. Under such a model, economics of scale and network effects tend to favor a few commercial giants at the expense of smaller companies.
 This is a net loss to the economy: stifling innovation, excluding new competition, allowing monopolistic behaviour and "locking in" consumers without many practical choices.

 ### Decentralised Innovation

 In 2009, Bitcoin was launched by Satoshi Nakamoto, which demonstrated for the first time that a digital currency could be operated on a fully decentralised, secure network using a Proof of Work consensus algorithm.
 The ability to prevent "double spending" using a purely decentralised, online method was a revelation that hinted at the possibility of entire economic systems migrating to the Internet.

-In 2015, Ethereum was launched, which extended the concept of the Bitcoin network with a decentralised virtual machine (EVM) capable of executing turing-complete smart contracts with a global state machine.
+In 2015, Ethereum was launched, which extended the concept of the Bitcoin network with a decentralised virtual machine (EVM) capable of executing Turing-complete smart contracts with a global state machine.
 This enabled a wave of innovations such as tokenisation of assets, and the first attempts at Decentralised Autonomous Organisations.

 These innovations paved the way for significant experimentation in the space of digital currencies, tokenisation and cryptoeconomics.

 ### Technical Challenges

-However, Blockchain technologies suffer from a range of issues which proved hard to resolve.
-On the technical side, Ethereum founder Vitalik Buterin observed the â€œScalability Trilemmaâ€� which is that is extremely hard to achieve the combination of:
+However, Blockchain technologies suffer from a range of issues which have proved hard to resolve.
+On the technical side, Ethereum founder Vitalik Buterin noted the "Scalability Trilemma" which is that is extremely hard to achieve the combination of:

-* **Scalability** â€“ Ability to offer performance comparable to traditional payment systems such as VISA
+* **Scalability** - Ability to offer performance comparable to traditional payment systems such as VISA
-* **Security** â€“ Resistance to attacks on assets and information integrity (such as double spending of digital currency)
+* **Security** - Resistance to attacks on assets and information integrity (such as double spending of digital currency)
-* **Decentralisation** â€“ Ability to operate free from centralised control by a single entity or group of powerful entities
+* **Decentralisation** - Ability to operate free from centralised control by a single entity or group of powerful entities

 Other technical challenges became apparent over time.
 Some notable issues:

 * **Energy wastage** - The use of "Proof of Work" consensus algorithms has resulted in vast and wasteful energy consumption.
-This is particularly apparent in the Bitcoin and Ethereum 1.0 networks, which rely on vasts amounts of cumpting power dedicated to hashing.
+This is particularly apparent in the Bitcoin and Ethereum 1.0 networks, which rely on vast amounts of computing power dedicated to hashing.
-* **Unbounded state growth** has been noted in many contexts - on-chain state must in a blockchain must in many cases be preserved indefinitely, but the economic costs of this often do not fall on those responsible for creating new state - leading to an instance of "the tragedy of the commons".
+* **Unbounded state growth** has been noted in many contexts - on-chain state must in a blockchain in many cases be preserved indefinitely, but the economic costs of this often do not fall on those responsible for creating new state - leading to an instance of "the tragedy of the commons".
 Over time, this may make it impossible for normal machines to run a node, effectively halting decentralisation.
 * **Front-Running** is a particularly important problem in decentralised finance, where it is possible to steal value from others by quickly inserting a transaction before that of another user, and is exacerbated by the problem of long block times
 * **Cross chain integration** presents a particular problem where different decentralised platforms provide different specialised capabilities, but need to be integrated to form a combined solution.
 The problems of maintaining consensus, security, reliability etc. are magnified in such situations.
 * **Latency** - The time taken for most blockchains to reach final consensus is too long to offer a positive user experience.
 This inability to provide quick confirmation and feedback is a significant barrier to mainstream user adoption of decentralised applications.
-* **Upgradability** both networks themselves, and the specific implementations of smart contracts, are difficult to upgrade, in some cases requiring a "hard fork" of the network.
+* **Upgradability** - Both networks themselves, and the specific implementations of smart contracts, are difficult to upgrade, in some cases requiring a "hard fork" of the network.